karllark/dust_extinction/paper/paper.md

 # Summary

-Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removiong flux by absorbing photons and scattering photons out of the line-of-sight.
-The wavelength dependence of dust extinction (also know as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grain.
+Extinction describes the effects of dust on observations of single star due to the dust along the line-of-sight to a star removing flux by absorbing photons and scattering photons out of the line-of-sight.
+The wavelength dependence of dust extinction (also know as extinction curves) provides fundamental information about the size, composition, and shape of interstellar dust grains.
 In general, models giving the wavelength dependence of extinction are used to model or correct the effects of dust on observations.
 This python astropy affiliated package [@Astropy22] provides many of the published extinction models